 Why Unified Messaging?

-Customer-focused businesses go where their customers go.
-But besides this massive trend, we also realized that rebuilding Userlike into a messaging solution for websites and messaging apps would allow us to offer some unique benefits for businesses and their customers.
+Rebuilding Userlike into a messaging solution for websites and messaging apps allowed us to offer some unique benefits for businesses and their customers.

 - For businesses , messaging offers all the benefits of classic chat and more.
 When both sides are online, it works just like live chat.
-But there is reduced pressure to be online, as you can also answer at a later point and the customer will be conveniently notified.
-This means that service peaks will be much less of an issue and it makes it easier to offer chat support in a small team.
+But there is reduced pressure to be constantly available, as you can also answer at a later point and the customer will be conveniently notified.
+This means that service peaks will be less of an issue and offering chat support in a small team will be easier.

-We believe the combination of website chat and mobile messaging is powerful.
+We believe in the combination of website chat and mobile messaging support.
 In the 2020s, your website continues to be your most valuable piece of digital real estate.
 It's the perfect place to start the conversation with your customers.
-Messaging apps, then, are the perfect channels for staying in touch – and nurturing the customer relationship .
+Messaging apps, on the other hand, are the perfect channels for staying in touch – and nurturing the customer relationship.

-The first and most important channel is the new version of our old website chat widget: The Website Messenger.
+Website chat stays at the core of Userlike.
+We’ve fully reimagined our old website chat widget into what is called the Website Messenger .
 This is where most of your customer relationships start.

 The idea behind the Website Messenger is that it brings modern messaging to your website.
-Besides its classic messaging features like emoji, multimedia support and voice messaging, its online-offline nature gives it that messaging feel.
+Besides popular messaging features like emoji, multimedia support and voice messaging, its online-offline nature gives it that messaging feel.

-Like the messaging apps you’re familiar with (WhatsApp, FB Messenger), the Website Messenger supports synchronous chats when both sides are online, but also asynchronous messaging when one side is not.
+Like the messaging apps you’re familiar with, the Website Messenger supports synchronous chats when both sides are online, but also asynchronous messaging when one side is not.

 But besides this live chat mode, the new Website Messenger can also be used for asynchronous messaging.
-When a visitor leaves a question when your agents are offline, you can respond at a later time and they will be notified of your answer via email.
+When a visitor leaves a question while your agents are offline, you can respond at a later time and they will be notified of your answer via email.
 This email contains a unique link to your website and the relevant chat conversation.
-In this way, UM functions as a lasso to bring people back to your site :)
+In this way, Userlike functions as a lasso to bring people back to your site.

 The customer can also jump back into previous conversations by going through a verification process.
 That's how Userlike now supports long-lived messaging on your website.